 I sell loose, unframed prints.
 I can provide framing guidelines and recommend excellent framers in the Madison, Wisconsin area.
+Use my contact form to send questions.

 Frames can be as different as the images, as compelling as the spaces, and as sophisticated, energetic, or simple as you.
 Your space and taste have a unique character, so I recommend you create a unique element that’s right for you.
 The frame is a bridge between your art and the space in which you live or work.